Crazygaze/G4Devkit/README.md

 ### IMPORTANT NOTES ###

 * The DevKit binaries available in the downloads section.
 Download only the most recent DevKitBinaries_bxxxx.zip file.
-* You need to have VS 2013 binaries installed.
+* You need to have VS 2013 runtime binaries installed.
 Install both x64 and x86 runtimes from  [HERE](http://www.microsoft.com/en-gb/download/details.aspx?id=40784)
 * **Any questions, leave me a message**.
 Although there is over 2 years worth of part-time work on this, this repository was put together in a rush so I could share it before the game.
 	* You can contact me at ruimvfigueira@gmail.com